 After the four years at the undergraduate level, a student who wishes to be certified by the board will proceed for three to five-year training at an accredited veterinarian school.
 This will depend on the field of speciality and the nature of training.
 Some may take relatively longer than others.
 After this rigorous training, one is required to apply to the board for certification.
 He/she will be required to sit board examinations and if he/she passes them, this guarantees them outright certification.
 Certification means that one can practice independently since he/she is board compliant and therefore recognized under the auspices of the veterinary profession.

 If a student will prefer to attend an internship course, this will call for patience for an extra one year.
-This will mean the student will be attached to a qualified and practicing veterinarian who will guide him/her with practical exercises and expose them to the real life situation in preparation for their future career.
-Internship is very important parts of any profession as it exposes a fresh graduate to real life aspects and enable them learn the job hands on.
+This will mean the student will be attached to a qualified and practising veterinarian who will guide him/her with practical exercises and expose them to the real-life situation in preparation for their future career.
+The internship is very important parts of any profession as it exposes a fresh graduate to real-life aspects and enables them to learn the job hands-on.
 This ensures that when they go to the field and get new jobs, they will have the slightest idea of what is expected of them in any duty that they are required to accomplish.
-It therefore dawns that for one to be a qualified veterinarian, one has to be very patient, determined, and ready to persevere the odds that comes with this otherwise noble profession.
+It, therefore, dawns that for one to be a qualified veterinarian, one has to be very patient, determined, and ready to persevere the odds that come with this otherwise noble profession.
 Eight years will just be short of a few months for the veterinarian to accomplish the rigorous exercises that come in handy with it.
 However, after all this, the returns are handsome and excellent.